Birds

 Identify:

-Know the signs
+Know the Signs

-Signs that a baby bird or fledgling needs help:
+Signs that a bird needs help:

 • If it is covered in bugs